kdshea/SEI-Project-1-Tetris/README.md

 * On page load, get high score info and display in HTML
 * On end of game and quit game, check if current score is > high score.
 Update high score with name and new score vlaue

-Wrote code for HTML, basic CSS to display flex and adjust size, and wrote Javascript to make divs

-## Day 3
+# Day 3 Sunday July 17

-x Clean up CSS: group together repeating styles, use variables for colors and fonts to make them easier to change later
+* x Clean up CSS: group together repeating styles, use variables for colors and fonts to make them easier to change later

-x Write out variables in JS to target elements
+* x Write out variables in JS to target elements

-x Make arrays in JS for shapes and orientations of pieces
+* x Make arrays in JS for shapes and orientations of pieces

-x Pseudocode for necessary functions
+* x Pseudocode for necessary functions

-x Add data attribute for what row each grid div is in.
+* x Add data attribute for what row each grid div is in.
 When # of divs with same row # data AND class occupied reaches 10 the row should clear

-## Day 4
+# Day 4 Monday July 18

-Write out click events for buttons and keyboard
+* x Write out click events for buttons and keyboard

-Order to code functions:
+### Order to code functions:
-  Start button
+* x  Start button
-  Random piece
+* x  Random piece
-  Move piece
+* x  Move piece
-  Fall interval
+* x  Fall interval

-  Pause button
+* x  Pause button
-  Resume button
+* x  Resume button

-  Landing
+* x  Landing

-  Left
+* x  Left movement
-  Right
+* x  Right movement
-  checkRows
+* x  Down movement
+* x  Quit game
-  Edge check
+* x  Edge check

-  High scores
-  quit game
-  End game
+* x  End game

-  Rotate
+*  checkRows (left off here)

-## Day 5
+# Day 5 Tuesday July 19

+* Check for full rows and clearing them
+* Change score and line count
+* High scores
+* Rotate:
+  * keep track of number of rotations
+  * select array of new rotation
+  * checkEdges
+  * movePiece
+* Speed up fallInterval after clearing rows
+* Work on CSS styling, sounds, graphics
+* Function to rotate counterclockwise
+  * possibly subtract from rotation count to go backwards in rotation arrays?
+* Ghost piece showing where current piece will land
+* Small grid to the right to display the upcoming piece that is not yet in play

-## Day 6
+# Day 6 Wednesday July 20

+# Day 7 Thursday July 21

+# Day 8 Friday July 22

+### Project Deadline 3pm